jshc27/jshc27/README.md

 :city_sunrise: I love technology and vibrant cities.

-:calling:  I like the design and creation of digital products;
+:calling:  I like the design and creation of digital products.

 :computer: I build my career as a frontend architect.